MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-kpi-summary.md

 Description | Details
 ----------- | -------
-Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
+Topic | AI clustering of cases based on language understanding applied to case titles Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
 Total cases | The total cases associated with this topic